Live VMware Backup Done Exactly the Way You Want

 Backup VMware Using Open File Standard Formats

-BackupChain is a powerful VMware backup software that has been optimized to back up large files, such as VMDK virtual machines running on VMware Workstation or VMware Server, on top of Windows or Windows Server platforms.
+BackupChain contains a powerful VMware backup solution that has been optimized to back up large files, such as VMDK virtual machines running on VMware Workstation or VMware Server, on top of Windows or Windows Server platforms.

 The following VMware virtualization platforms can be backed up using BackupChain Backup Software:

-- Live backup for VMware Workstation 14 (and all older versions), VMware Player, and VMware Server
+- Live backup for the new VMware Workstation 17 (and all older versions), VMware Player, and VMware Server

 - Consistent & reliable live backup while virtual machines are running, without interruptions